WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod03/0301-Plan and configure storage technologies and components.md

 - Centralized management and control over the storage infrastructure.

-- Support for applications that require large amounts of storage for SQL databases.
+- Support for applications that require large amounts of storage for Microsoft SQL Server databases.

 - An easy, inexpensive way to provision block-level storage that has minimal management overhead.